Budibase/budibase/docs/CONTRIBUTING.md

 ### Backend

 For the backend we run [Redis](https://redis.io/), [CouchDB](https://couchdb.apache.org/), [MinIO](https://min.io/) and [NGINX](https://www.nginx.com/) in Docker compose.
 This means that to develop Budibase you will need Docker and Docker compose installed.
-The backend services are then ran separately as Node services with nodemon so that they can be debugged outside of Docker.
+The backend services are then run separately as Node services with nodemon so that they can be debugged outside of Docker.

 ### Data Storage